devleaks/lata-docs/docs/Configuration Files.md

 # Fields Must Match

 Configuration files are very loose and permissive.
 However, when building activity, a few fields must match.

+In case no match is found, the movement is abandoned with warning messages written to screen or log files.

 ## Service
 The type of Service (catering, fuel, apu…) must match in all file.
 The string used can be anything, it could be `dummy`, however, the word `dummy` must be the service type in the turnaround profile, in the ground support equipment definition (with the 3D model, and the GSE profile.
 If there is a mismatch, if a turnaround cannot find a Service, or if a service cannot locate a vehicle, warnings will be issued and the Service will be ignored.
 ## Vehicle